Ibrahimovic-1/Reddit-Scraper/README.md

 # Reddit-Scraper
-Scrape the subreddit, posts, comments from reddit.
+Scrape the subreddit, posts, comments from reddit related with stocks.
 Use the official API PRAW to grab data.

 ## Praw official tutorial: https://praw.readthedocs.io/en/stable/index.html